buttheadbob/MDK-SE/Advanced-Profiling-The-Game.md

-_A big thank you goes to AndrielChaoti who was kind enough to compose this document._
+_A big thank you goes to AndrielChaoti who was kind enough to compose this document, and MMaster for providing the original used as a source._